Schema-driven Document Extraction API

 Convert large volumes of PDFs and scanned documents into structured JSON to feed data warehouses or automation workflows.

-Supported document types
+Common document types

 Invoices